DhruvaSambrani/ProgrammingInJulia/Class 0.md

 ## With that we are done

-We meet on _FILL THE DATE_ for an intro to Julia and computational thinking and try to simulate a n-body gravitational system!
+We meet on 9th October for an intro to Julia and computational thinking and try to simulate a n-body gravitational system!

 I'll send the link to y'all on Discord :smile: